Stadio di Bergamo

-The New Balance Arena, known as the Stadio di Bergamo in UEFA competitions, is a stadium in Bergamo, Italy.
-It is the home of club Atalanta and has a capacity of 23.439 seats.
+The New Balance Arena, known as the Stadio di Bergamo (English: Stadio of Bergamo), in UEFA competitions, is a stadium in Bergamo, Italy.
+It is the home of club Atalanta and has a capacity of 23,439 seats.
 The field is 120 m long and 70 m wide.
 Atalanta has owned the stadium since 2017, having purchased it from the comune.

 Atalanta's under-23 team and youth team sometimes play competitive matches at the stadium.
 The stadium in Bergamo has also been used as a home ground by local club AlbinoLeffe from 2003 to 2019 (when it moved to Gorgonzola)—a period during which AlbinoLeffe spent nine years in Serie B and met Atalanta on several occasions—and for various matches of the Italy national team.

 History

 Early years

 With the growth of football in the 1920s, Atalanta needed a new stadium with considerably larger capacity than its previous grounds.
 The new stadium was constructed on Viale Margherita (now Viale Giulio Cesare), replacing a hippodrome that once occupied the site.
 Construction of the new stadium took one year; it opened in 1928 and cost 3.5 million lire.
 The stadium was named after fascist Mario Brumana; this was common naming practice in fascist Italy.
 The Brumana stadium was much larger than the Clementina field, having a seated capacity of 12,000 spectators in two tribune (side stands) and a larger field measuring 110 by 70 m; it also featured a running track, as it was planned to form part of a larger complex.
 On 1 November 1928, Atalanta played its first unofficial match at the stadium (a 4–2 victory against Triestina); the stadium was then officially inaugurated on 23 December 1928, when Atalanta defeated La Dominante Genova 2–0 in front of over 14,000 spectators.

 After World War II, the stadium was renamed the Stadio Comunale ("Municipal Stadium"), as fascism no longer existed in Italy.
 Expansion of the stadium began in the years following the war: the construction of a south stand (the Curva Sud) began in 1949, and a second stand at the north end (the Curva Nord) followed during the 1960s, opening in 1971.
 Later, in 1984, the running track was removed in order to expand the stadium's capacity upon Atalanta's return to Serie A after five years.
 The club's first match in the 1984–85 Serie A, a 1–1 draw against Inter, had an attendance of over 43,000 spectators, a record attendance for the Stadio Comunale.
 (Note: The club's home attendance record was later broken in 2020, though that match was not played in Bergamo.)